-- Marketing services: We offer marketing services on our websites, mainly through advertisements, to real estate developers in the marketing phase of new property developments, as well as to real estate agencies and suppliers of home furnishing and improvement and other home-related products and services who wish to promote their products and services.
+- Marketing services: We offer marketing services on our websites, mainly through advertisements, to real estate developers in the marketing phase of new property developments, as well as to real estate agencies and suppliers of home furnishing and improvement and other homerelated products and services who wish to promote their products and services.
 A majority of our revenues is derived from marketing services. - E-commerce services: We began to offer e-commerce services in 2011, including SouFun membership services and online transaction platform services.
 We provide both free and paid SouFun membership services to registered members of our SouFun cards.
 Our free services include primarily regular updates regarding local property developments, tours to visit property developments and other services relating to property purchases.
 Our paid services primarily include offers to purchase properties with discounts from our partner developers and dedicated information and related services to facilitate property purchases.
-Our membership services were categorized as other value-added services and products.
+Our members pay a specified fee each time in order to be eligible for the discount provided for a particular property.
+Prior to 2012, our SouFun membership services were categorized as other value-added services and products.
 In addition, through our www.jiatx.com website, we offer an online transaction platform and related e-commerce services to home furnishing and improvement vendors in China.
 Our SouFun membership services have grown rapidly, making e-commerce services the second largest source of our revenues in 2012.